 Opportunities on the Food for Life Catering Mark Standards Committee

+We are recruiting new Committee members for the Food for Life Catering Mark Standards Committee.
 Our Food for Life Catering Mark recognises best practice amongst caterers and the food service industry.
 Over 900,000 accredited meals are served every week day in schools, hospitals, universities, care homes, children’s nurseries and many other settings.
 The bronze, silver and gold standards encourage and reward the use of fresh, healthy, local and organic food.

 The Catering Mark Standards are set by an independent Committee which reports to the Soil Association Standards Board and elected Council.
 The Standards Committee oversees the development of the Catering Mark standards, through a robust process of public consultation and industry engagement.